COVID-19 and its impact on physical activity

 The Coronavirus (COVID-19) outbreak is presenting a huge challenge for the physical activity sector, but there is support available for organisations and individuals affected.

 Sport England has announced a support package of up to £195 million to help meet the needs of the physical activity sector.
-Full details, including the application process for the new Community Emergency Fund are available on the Sport England website.
+To see the latest Sport England funding support packages click here

 Crowdfunder and Sport England have teamed up to make £1 million of match funding available to organisations in the sport and physical activity sector when you raise money through crowdfunding.
 Click here for details of eligibility and how to apply.